1 – Introduction

 7 – Naturalism Versus Super-naturalism

 At this point it might seem as if Creation cosmology is yanking at straws, invoking “miracle power” instead of being “scientific”.
 This might be a legitimate objection were it not for the fact that naturalist cosmology also invokes “miracle power”.
-For example, something called “cosmic microwave background” radiation raises a problem in Big Bang theory because of the fact that light doesn’t travel fast enough to bring the universe to its present day even temperature.
+For example, something called “cosmic microwave background” radiation raises a problem in Big Bang theory because of the fact that light doesn’t travel fast enough to bring the universe to its present uniform temperature everywhere.

 As a result Big Bang cosmologists have suggested that a faster speed of light in the distant past would make the theory more feasible.
 And this is only one of a number of other arbitrary, theoretical props that have crept into this naturalist cosmology.
 (See Appendix 2.)